jfields7/primitive-solver/README.md

-Real min_n;     // Minimum number density, should be fixed by the EOS Real max_T;     // Maximum temperature, should be fixed by the EOS Real min_T;     // Minimum temperature, should be fixed by the EOS
+Real min_n;     // Minimum number density, should be fixed by the EOS Real max_T;     // Maximum temperature, should be fixed by the EOS Real min_T;     // Minimum temperature, should be fixed by the EOS Real min_Y[];   // Minimum range for a particular species, should be fixed by the EOS Real min_Y[];   // Maximum range for a particular species, should be fixed by the EOS UnitSystem code_units; // Unit system used by the code, set by the user UnitSystem eos_units;  // Unit system used by the EOS, should be fixed by the EOS
 ```

 The protected variables are all provided by the `EOSPolicyInterface` class, so the easiest way to make a new EOS policy is to inherit from it: